jimlengel/posts_and_comments/README.md

 Why is the value 'interesting?'
 Because the second post has many tags and its first tag's value is 'interesting.'

-Now assign variables to the first and second tags.
+Now assign variables to the first and second tags:

 `first_tag = Tag.first`